List of Bundesliga top scorers

 Gerd Müller has scored the most goals in Bundesliga history with 365.

-Since the Bundesliga's introduction at the beginning of the 1963–64 season, a total of 55 players have scored 100 or more goals in the competition.
+Since the Bundesliga's introduction at the beginning of the 1963–64 season, a total of 56 players have scored 100 or more goals in the competition.
 The most successful goalscorer is Gerd Müller, becoming the first player to score 100 Bundesliga goals in the 1969–70 season, finishing his career with 365 goals.
-Robert Lewandowski is the fastest foreign player to reach 100 goals.
+Harry Kane is the fastest player to reach 100 goals.
 With the exception of Aílton, each of the players listed represented their national team at least once.

 Gerd Müller has been the Bundesliga's top scorer since 1970.
 Previous record scorers were Lothar Emmerich (1966–70), Timo Konietzka (1965–66) and Uwe Seeler (1964–65).

-The most recent player to score 100 goals in the Bundesliga was Andrej Kramarić, who scored his centennial goal on 20 May 2023.
-Of the active players still in the Bundesliga, Serge Gnabry is closest to making the list, with 95 goals.
+The most recent player to score 100 goals in the Bundesliga was Harry Kane, who scored his centennial goal on 18 September 2026.